 ICJS has been engaging local, regional, and national communities with educational and dialogue programs for more than 30 years.
 We offer adult learners, teachers, community leaders, and religious leaders opportunities to explore interfaith relations that disarm religious tensions, encourage civil discourse, and deepen spiritual pursuits.

-Imagining Justice in Baltimore: A Four-part Online Interreligious Dialogue
+Imagining Justice in Baltimore (IJB): A Four-part Online Interreligious Dialogue

-In the fall of 2020, the third iteration of the IJB conversations will examine various religious perspectives on water access, water pollution, and justice.
-How do we think together interreligiously about the civic and ecological needs for water in Baltimore?
-We will convene a series of community dialogues that bring Jewish, Christian, and Muslim traditions and texts to bear on these important questions.
+In the fall of 2020, the third iteration of IJB conversations will examine various religious perspectives on water access, pollution, and justice.
+We will convene a series of community dialogues that bring Jewish, Christian, and Muslim traditions and texts to bear on important questions.
 These conversations will be facilitated online by our Justice Fellows on the following Thursday evenings: October 8, 22, and November 5, 19 .
-Registration opens September 15.
+Registration opens September 8.

 Mini Courses provide adult learners with an opportunity to delve deeply into a subject over a series of class meetings.
 Courses are led by both ICJS and outside instructors and creatively mix multiple formats, such as lecture, group discussion, and paired study.
 They also incorporate diverse sources, including texts, art, music, and video.